skodapetr/discovery/README.md

         Currently this is the fastest available filter and is used by default.
 - *--limit* - Number of iterations to explore, -1 or not provided, to run without a limit.
+- *--IHaveBadDiscoveryDefinition* - Can be used to ignore issues with Discovery definition, can be used only with *-d*/*--discovery* option.

 [Java]: <http://www.oracle.com/technetwork/java/javase/downloads/index.html>
 [Git]: <https://git-scm.com/>